 - Digitising effective feedback - In this article, we hear about how using digital approaches to feedback in a primary school has reduced teacher workload.

-When you are ready click the ‘Mark as complete’ button below and then select ‘Next’ to see the first case study.
-Just keep clicking ‘Next’ until you arrive at a case study you’d like to explore.
+When you are ready click the ‘Mark as complete’ button below and then select ‘Interweaving traditional and digital approaches’ to see the first of these three case studies.

 © Chartered College of Teaching